ampproject/amp-github-apps/owners/README.md

 AMP Owners Bot
 ==============

-A web service that suggests approvers for a GitHub pull request based on OWNERS files and enforces reviews by OWNERS as a GitHub status check.
+A GitHub App that suggests approvers for a GitHub pull request based on OWNERS files and enforces reviews by OWNERS as a GitHub status check.

-The app is hosted by [Google App Engine](https://amp-pr-deploy-bot.appspot.com) and is installed exclusively on the `[ampproject/amphtml](https://github.com/ampproject/amphtml)` repository.
-It can be trivially deployed to other organizations and repositories.
+This app runs on an instance of Google AppEngine and is currently installed on [ampproject/amphtml](https://github.com/ampproject/amphtml).
+It can be deployed to other organizations and repositories.

 Status/Info Pages
 -----------------